subqns/subrepl/README.md

 ### Features

-`node-help` is a custom Node.js REPL inspired by iPython that lets you append a question mark to any valid JavaScript token to get information about it.
+`subrepl` is a custom Node.js REPL inspired by iPython that lets you append a question mark to any valid JavaScript token to get information about it.

-- Documentation for un-aliased built-in lookups, e.g. `node-help > process.env?`.
+- Documentation for un-aliased built-in lookups, e.g. `subrepl > process.env?`.
 - Basic Native JavaScript introspection support displaying objects' valueOf(), toString(), method and property values.
 - Colorized short-and-longform documentation
     + short-form docs are accessed with an appended `?` and are rendered in colorized plain text